Home | Volume 14 | Article number 22

 Conclusion Up Down

 This study identifies family size and disability as critical factors negatively impacting caregivers' food security improvements attributable to the WORTH Yetu economic empowerment intervention.
 Caregivers with larger families (more than three members) and those with mental or physical disabilities were more likely to experience severe forms of household hunger compared to their counterparts.
 Furthermore, statistical models that included family size, disability, or both variables were statistically superior to those without either of these factors in both the overall and gender-specific models.
 These results underscore the need to prioritize family size and disability in impact evaluations of similar interventions to enhance the precision and relevance of the evidence in the field.
-They also stress the need for targeted interventions, inclusive policies, and equitable resource distribution, especially for individuals and subpopulations underserved, especially those with disabilities and large families as observed in this study.
+The results also stress the need for targeted interventions, inclusive policies, and equitable resource distribution, especially for individuals and subpopulations underserved, especially those with disabilities and large families as observed in this study.

 What is known about this topic